lubao515/nestgraph/README.md

 ```

 Create a cron job to poll the website periodically and update the local database.
 The thermostat does not phone home on a fixed schedule, but typically it updates in 5 to 30 minute intervals.
 The script will only insert into the database if there is new data available.
 Obviously, update the path to ```insert.php``` if it's not in ```/var/www/html/nestgraph```.

+For windows users use the NEST_UPDATER.BAT file in windows Tasks Same frequency as above (5 - 30 mins) i have mine set to 5 mins.

 ```bash
 */5 * * * *     /bin/rm -f /tmp/nest_php_* ; /usr/bin/php /var/www/html/nestgraph/insert.php > /dev/null